This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Therapy is usually combined with other treatments, such as medications, surgery, and assistive technology, which further benefit the child.
 When physicians work with families to determine their child’s medical goals, they then develop an individualized treatment plan.

-It’s important to note that therapy can also be benefit parents and caregivers.
+It’s important to note that therapy can also benefit parents and caregivers.
 For example, nutritional therapy can help caregivers understand specific dietary needs, while behavioral therapy can teach parents the benefits of positive reinforcement.

 The following forms of therapy are the most common types for children with cerebral palsy.